-The borrowers' obligations are secured by a pledge of 25%-3 shares of Yakutugol, 25%+1 share of Southern Kuzbass Coal Company and 25%+1 share of Korshunov Mining Plant.
+The borrowers' obligations are secured by a pledge of 25%-3 shares of Yakutugol, 25%+1 share of Southern Kuzbass Coal Company, 25%+1 share of Korshunov Mining Plant, 25%+1 share of Urals Stampings Plant and 46.66%-1 share of Chelyabinsk Metallurgical Plant.

-For the relevant period ending on December 31, 2015, we were not in compliance with certain financial and non-financial covenants.
+For the relevant period ending on December 31, 2016, we were not in compliance with certain non-financial covenants.
+We have requested the bank to waive our breaches and the respective waivers were obtained for certain of such breaches.